PaaKwasi1998/Gear/README.md

 ### Executing program

-* How to run the program
-* Step-by-step bullets
+* To start the program, you will need to open Visual Studio Code
+* Open a new terminal and start using the code:
 ```
-code blocks for commands
+npm start
 ```

 ## Help

-Any advise for common problems or issues.
+Any advise for common problems or issues with installing Angular
+* Install Node JS with default settings for everything https://nodejs.org/en/download/
+* Download Visual Studio Code: https://code.visualstudio.com/download
+* Open PowerShell in admin mode.
+Install Angular CLI:
 ```
-command to run if program contains helper info
+npm install -g @angular/cli
 ```

 ## Authors